-All consumers will have input in all phases of the service planning for that individual and/or family at the time of admission and also during subsequent reviews, such as but not limited to, during team meetings and at discharge, or when circumstances are requiring an informed choice or choices.
+All consumers will have input in all phases of service planning for that individual and/or family at the time of admission and subsequent reviews such as but not limited to monthly reviews, during team meetings, and at discharge or when circumstances are requiring informed choice.

 The Strengths Discovery and Family Team Conferencing Process shall be the primary but not the exclusive way of soliciting the active involvement of persons served and their family and/or advocate in planning and implementing program services.